Eczbek/xieite/docs/literals.md

 &nbsp;

 ## Description
-Namespaces of various user-defined literals for general use
+A namespace of namespaces containing various user-defined literals for general use

 &nbsp;